Siphalor/nbt-crafting-wiki/docs/recipe-parts/ingredients/ingredients.md

 	...
 }
 ```
-This would require a diamond sword with damage 2 but which seams to be unhappy 😢
+This would require a diamond sword with damage 2 which seams to be unhappy 😢

 ## Advanced usage